cni-iisc/Campus-Simulator/cpp-simulator/README.md

 computer with 1,00,000 agents).

-The output can now be seen by using your favorite browser to open the `plots.html` file in the output directory you specified above.
-There will be one ouput directory per intervention, containing the plots just for that intervention.
-In addition, there will also be a top level directory with plots which plot the observable variables for all the interventions on the same plot.
+The output can now be seen by using your favorite browser to open the `plots.html` file in the output directories.

+	- There will be one ouput directory per intervention (inside the directory you specified), containing the plots just for that intervention.
+	- In addition, in the top level directory (the one you specified)q with plots which plot the observable variables for all the interventions on the same plot.